react-native-ocaranton/Calculator/README.md

 # Calculator

- Simple calculator made in native react
+A simple calculator made in React Native